Bad Checks, Question 14d

 The Court Clerk can destroy a closed civil file after five years.
 You may still be able to obtain a copy of the judgment in such cases from the county recorder's office.
 Judgments and liens also often appear on a credit report.

 See the Civil and Family Records tab for more details on finding these types of civil records.
 If the paper file has been destroyed you can get a certified copy noting the case results and/or docket progress entries from the Clerk, usually referred to as a "Report of Records Search" or "Clerk's Certificate".
-Courts generally use this record retention schedule at page 106 of Rule 2.430 of the Florida Rules of Judicial Administration.
+Courts generally use this record retention schedule (PDF document) at page 106 of Rule 2.430 of the Florida Rules of Judicial Administration.

 Each year, you are entitled to a free credit report.
 This credit report will contain most information you seek regarding past addresses, financial obligations, and other information that you will find useful in completing your Florida Bar application.